 His lecture materials focused primarily on the question, Did humans become intelligent because of the biomechanics of the hand, or.... did the human hand make people intelligent?

 "Creation of The Birds" by Remedios Varo 1957

 What did I learn?

-David Howes lecture was titled, "Craft, Sensory Power, and Delight."
+David Howes's lecture was titled, "Craft, Sensory Power, and Delight."
 The first astounding sentence stated that there are not just 5 senses but at least 6 senses and there may be as many as 33 senses.
-He used the image, "Creation of The Birds" by Remedios Varo (above) to explain that adults usually grow out of our appreciation and dependence on their senses.
+He used the image, "Creation of The Birds" by Remedios Varo (above) to explain that adults usually grow out of their appreciation and dependence on their senses.

 Craft in comparison engages all senses.
-The weight of the pot, the feel of the fabric, wearing clothing provides warmth, adornment such as jewelry can be multi-sensory with the sound of a pair of earrings, the touch of a necklace or weight of bracelets.
+The weight of the pot, the feel of the fabric, wearing clothing provides warmth, adornment such as jewelry can be multi-sensory with the sound of a pair of earrings, the touch of a necklace, or the weight of bracelets.